rixx/books.rixx.de/data/reviews/dorothy-l-sayers/have-his-carcase/index.md

       https://books.rixx.de/reviews/2020/have-his-carcase/'
 ---

-This was a fair Wimsey novel – banter (especially between Him and Her), with the mystery being less important than the people.
+This was a fair Wimsey novel – banter (especially between Him and Her), with the mystery being less important than the people (who cares about a dead body on the beach).
 The strong focus on their non-relationship detracted a bit from my carefree enjoyment, though, and made me read the book more through a historian's lense: Gender roles, social norms, and general expectations have changed *so much*, and Dorothy L. Sayers' take on them is fascinating and utterly foreign to me.